 We intend to hold the annual meeting of stockholders in person.
-As always, but especially given public health concerns related to the COVID-19 pandemic, we urge you to vote by proxy in advance of the Annual Meeting as described in this Notice of Annual Meeting and Proxy Statement, whether or not you currently plan to attend the Annual Meeting in person.
+As always, we urge you to vote by proxy in advance of the Annual Meeting as described in this Notice of Annual Meeting and Proxy Statement, whether or not you currently plan to attend the Annual Meeting in person.

-In addition, we continue to actively monitor developments in relation to the COVID-19 pandemic and the related recommendations and protocols issued and that may be issued by public health authorities and governments.
-The health and well-being of our employees and stockholders is a high priority, and we are sensitive to the public health and travel concerns our stockholders may have.
+In addition, the health and well-being of our employees and stockholders is a high priority, and we are sensitive to the public health and travel concerns our stockholders may have.
 Accordingly, if we determine that it is not possible to hold our annual meeting of stockholders in person, we will announce alternative arrangements for the meeting, which may include a change in venue or holding the meeting virtually.
 We will announce any such change and the details on how to participate both by press release and by posting details on our website at https://investors.curtisswright.com/governance/annual-meeting, which will also be filed with the SEC as proxy material.
-If you are planning to attend our Annual Meeting, please check our website the week of the meeting.
+If you are planning to attend our

+Annual Meeting, please check our website the week of the meeting.
 As always, we encourage you to vote your shares by proxy prior to the Annual Meeting.